We visited Amsterdam for 3 days in September and here are the best things to do in Amsterdam for this limited time span!

 As the city is constantly flooded with tourists, you will really see that the best Amsterdam attractions all have huge lines in front of them.
 This is why I’ll reiterate again the importance of getting a skip-the-line ticket for the Heineken Experience as well!

-If you are at least a bit curious about why the Heineken Experience is one of the best things to do in Amsterdam, check out my post about the Heineken experience and A’DAM Lookout and discover some great Amsterdam travel tips!
+If you are at least a bit curious about why the Heineken Experience is one of the best things to do in Amsterdam in September, check out my post about the Heineken experience and A’DAM Lookout and discover some great Amsterdam travel tips!

 If you just love beer too much and would like to try as much Dutch beer as you can – there is an awesome Beer Tasting Trip!